Hillary34/alx-higher_level_programming/0x00-python-hello_world/README.md

- to print 3 times a string stored in the variable str
+a code to print to print Welcome to Holberton School